hacxy/library-complete-template/docs/src/README.md

 ## How to generate documents

 When executing `npm run docs:dev`, typedoc will start in watch mode, and generate markdown documents for all exported methods to the `docs/src` directory.
-At the same time, vitepress development mode will be launched, and you can preview your document content at <http://localhost:5173/>.
+At the same time, vitepress development mode will be launched, and you can preview your document.

 Additional documentation content can also be supplemented in method comments, but it is important to note that the comment content should be written according to the [typedoc](https://typedoc.org/guides/overview/) specifications.
 Here is an example: